Albigensian Crusade: Revolts and reverses 1216 to 1225

 Raymond VI, together with Raymond VII, returned to the region in April 1216 and soon raised a substantial force from disaffected towns.
-Beaucaire was besieged in May.
+His army besieged Beaucaire in May.
 After three months, the occupants were running low on supplies, and reached an agreement with Raymond to surrender the castle in exchange for being allowed to leave with their arms.
 The efforts of Montfort to relieve the town were repulsed.
 Innocent III died suddenly in July 1216 and the crusade was left in temporary disarray.
 The command passed to the more cautious Philip II of France, who was reluctant to vigorously prosecute the crusade.
 At the time, he was still heavily involved in conflict with King John of England.

 Montfort then had to put down an uprising in Toulouse before heading west to capture Bigorre, but he was repulsed at Lourdes in December 1216.
 On 12 September 1217, Raymond retook Toulouse without a fight while Montfort was occupied in the Foix region.
 Montfort hurried back, but his forces were insufficient to retake the town before campaigning halted.
 Responding to a call from Pope Honorius III to renew the crusade, Montfort resumed the siege in the spring of 1218.
 On 25 June or 29, while attempting to fend off a sally by the defenders, Montfort was struck and killed by a stone hurled from defensive siege equipment.
 Toulouse was held, and the Crusaders driven back.
 Popular accounts state that the city's artillery was operated by the women and girls of Toulouse.
 In August, reacting to the crusade's recent failures, Honorius restored full crusading indulgences to those fighting against the Cathars.